Air Quality Trends

 Nonattainment Areas Across the Nation

 Though emissions levels across the nation have improved, many areas of the country still have air quality that is considered to be unhealthy.
 The Austin-Round Rock region has been able to maintain attainment status, thanks in part to the forward-thinking policy makers that joined together to make Air Aware plans that limit the amounts of polluted air that we breathe.
-The photos below show the areas of the country that are currently not meeting a Federal air quality standard.

 Air Pollution in the United States in 1990